wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 1. Install and activate Sweet Captcha.

-1. Go to Sweet captcha settings(under "settings") , you will need 3 values in order to activate it.
+1. Go to Sweet captcha settings (under "Settings") , make sure  you have the 3 values in order to activate it.

-*Application ID
+* Application ID
-*SweetCaptcha Key
+* Sweet Captcha Key
-*SweetCaptcha Secret
+* Sweet Captcha Secret

-1. Go to [SweetCaptcha](http://www.SweetCaptcha.com) and register for FREE in order to:

-*Recieve the 3 parametes via E-mail.
+(You will Recieve the 3 Sweet Captcha parametes via E-mail)
+1. also:

-*Choose your Sweet Captcha design.
+* Choose your Sweet Captcha design.
-*Choose your Sweet captcha language.
+* Choose your Sweet captcha language.
 (screenshot 6 and 7)

-1.After you register,check your Email inbox, copy Paste the values to your dashboard settings and "save changes".
+1. How to use Sweet Cpatcha for contact us form?
+If you are using "contact form 7" for example,add new form (under "contact" settings) and make sure you have something like this:

+[sweetcaptcha]

+<p>[submit "Send"]</p>

-That it!
+That's it!
+Enjoy your fresh new Sweet Captcha ;-)

 == Frequently Asked Questions ==

+= What is CAPTCHA? =

+A CAPTCHA is a type of challenge-response test used in computing as an attempt to ensure that the response is generated by a person.
+The term CAPTCHA is an acronym based on the word "capture" and standing for Completely Automated Public Turing test to tell Computers and Humans Apart.

-= Where can I find the APPLICATION_ID, SWEETCAPTCHA_KEY and SWEETCAPTCHA_secret ? =
+= What is the difference between Sweet CAPTCHA and other CAPTCHAs? =

-Just go to [SweetCaptcha](http://www.SweetCaptcha.com) and register for FREE (The registration is for you,so you can choose your Sweet captcha design and language.

-= Why do i need to register on sweetcpathca.com ? =
-We need to know which design and language you want.
-(Sweet captcha is a service - we send each site a special design and language)
+Sweet Captcha is for users!
+Our CAPTCHA is very easy to use for humans and get a little more complexed for spammers.

+Our vision, here, at Sweet Captcha, is to behave accordingly to the website the CAPTCHA is on.
+(Each website has different needs)

+= Sweet CAPTCHA is very easy for humans but what about spam-bots? they can solve Sweet CAPTCHA too right? =

+Lets start with number 1 competitor - Google RE CAPTCHA, today re CAPTCHA Can be hacked 50% of the time by CAPTCHA spam-bots, Sweet CAPTCHA behave on

+each website accordingly.

+For example - The Sweet CAPTCHA behaves differen on a weddings blog than on a Bank website.

+= Does Sweet CAPTCHA works with Flash? =

+No! flash is dead...(we believe on a CAPTCHA who works on a cross platform environment:
+Sweet CAPTCHA for pc.
+Sweet CAPTCHA for mobile.
+Sweet CAPTCHA for tablets.
+Sweet CAPTCHA for games, applications and more.

+= What browsers supports your CAPTCHA? =

+Sweet CAPTCHA works in all modern browsers such as Chrome, Internet Explorer, FireFox, Safari, Opera ...

-= is Sweet captcha FREE? =
+= Is Sweet captcha FREE? =
-Yes!
+Yes!!!

 = Does Sweet Captcha run on mobile devices ? =

-Of course, Sweet Captcha runs on iphones, ipads and Android devices.
+Sure, Sweet Captcha runs on iphones, ipads and Android devices.
-(Just go to [SweetCaptcha](http://www.SweetCaptcha.com) and check for yourself)
+(Just browse to [Sweet Captcha](http://www.sweetcaptcha.com) and check for yourself)

 = Why is Sweet Captcha so great on mobile devices ? =

-Sweet CAPTCHA helps you raise your conversion rate by 33% !!
+Sweet CAPTCHA helps you raise your conversion rate by 33% !!!
 How? just try it and see how simple and fun it is.

+= Where can I find a sample of your CAPTCHA? =

+If you interested just in screenshots of Sweet CAPTCHA you can find it [here](http://wordpress.org/extend/plugins/sweetcaptcha-revolutionary-free-captcha-service/screenshots/).
+If you would like to experience Sweet CAPTCHA you can go [here](https://www.sweetcapthca.com).

+= Can I choose a language for my Sweet captcha? =
+Yes!
+When you install the Sweet Captcha plugin, choose your desire language from more than 17 languages.

+= I cannot find my language on Sweet CAPTCHA translations.
+What can i do? =

+All Sweet CAPTCHA translations came from users just like you ;-) ,so, if you want to contribute a new Sweet CAPTCHA language, just drop us a mail to: support@SweetCAPTCHA.com

+= May I use my own images in your CAPTCHA? =

+Yes you can ;-)
+Drop us a mail at: designers@sweetcaptcha.com
+And we will "stream" your special Sweet Captcha design to your site.

+= Do you limit the number of websites where I would like to use Sweet CAPTCHA? =

+No. You can add as many websites as you would like to protect by Sweet CAPTCHA.

+= Where can I find the APPLICATION_ID, SWEET CAPTCHA _KEY and SWEET CAPTCHA _secret ? =

+Just go to [Sweet Captcha](http://www.sweetcaptcha.com) and register for FREE (The registration is for you, so you can choose your Sweet captcha design and language, you will get the Sweet Captcha via E-mail.

+= Why do i need to register on sweetcpathca.com ? =
+We need to know which design and language you want.
+(Sweet captcha is a service - we send each site a special Sweet CAPTCHA design and Sweet CAPTCHA language)

 = Does Sweet Captcha work on other CMS platforms ? =

 Of course, Sweet Captcha works on WordPess, Joomla and as a PHP script.

-= Can I choose a special design of Sweet captcha for my site? = Yes! go to [SweetCaptcha](http://www.SweetCaptcha.com) and register for FREE to choose from your desire design category.

-= Can i choose a language for my Sweet captcha? =
+= I'm a Web designer, Can I Design Sweet Captcha myself?  =

 Yes!
-go to [SweetCaptcha](http://www.SweetCaptcha.com) and register for FREE to choose your desire language for your Sweet captcha.

-= Can I Design Sweet Captcha myself?  =

-Yes! just drop us a mail to: designers@sweetcaptcha.com Meanwhile visit our Sweet Captcha - [hall of fame](http://www.sweetcaptcha.com/designers.php)
+Do you want your designes to be viewd all over the globe?Sweet Captcha is viewd more than 500000 times a day!! just drop us an email to: designers@sweetcaptcha.com Maybe you will be on our Sweet Captcha - hall of fame.

+= I can't drag and drop the Sweet Captcha images =

+Please check the folowing:
+1.Check that you have the latest version of "contact form 7" (double check on Wordpress.org)
+2.If you are using "Subscribe2", try to disable and check again.
+(We heard from usere that some time its conflicting with Sweet Captcha.)

+= Step by step - adding Sweet Captcha to Contact form 7 =

+1.Install and activate Sweet Captcha.

+2. Go to Wordptess dashboard --> settings --> Sweet Captcha.

+3. Make sure "Sweet Captcha for Contact form 7" box is checked.

+4. Go to Wordptess dashboard --> Plugins --> Contact form 7 -->

+make sure you have the latest Contact form 7.

+5. Press "settings" under the "contact form 7" plugin title.

+6. Press "add new" near the contact form 1

+(choose the default language - or change it)

+7. Choose a name of the form instead of "Untitled"

+8. Add Sweet Capcha to the form like this:

+p>Your Name (required)<br />
+    [text* your-name] </p>

+<p>Your Email (required)<br />
+    [email* your-email] </p>

+<p>Subject<br />
+    [text your-subject] </p>

+<p>Your Message<br />
+    [textarea your-message] </p>

+[sweetcaptcha]

+<p>[submit "Send"]</p>

+9. Add other setting and save.

+10.Thats it! your Sweet Captcha is installed

 == Screenshots ==

-1. SweetCaptcha Dashboard Settings.
+1. Sweet Captcha Dashboard Settings.
-2. sweetcpatcha.php file values.
+2. sweet cpatcha.php file values.
-3. SweetCaptcha values under Settings.
+3. Sweet Captcha values under Settings.
-4. SweetCaptcha on contact form 7.
+4. Sweet Captcha on contact form 7.
-5. SweetCaptcha on login form.
+5. Sweet Captcha on login form.
-6. Go to the [SweetCaptcha](http://www.SweetCaptcha.com) website.
+6. Go to the [Sweet Captcha](http://www.sweetcaptcha.com) website
-7. Register your website on SweetCaptcha
+7. Register your website on Sweet Captcha
-8. Download the SweetCaptcha.php file
+8. Download the Sweet Captcha.php file

 == Requirements ==